tobyweston/blog/source/_posts/2019-08-09-refactoring-in-10-minutes.md

 description: "Learn refactoring in 10 minutes"
 ---

-I recently created a free place online where to collect training materials and videos around eXtreme Programming.
+I recently created a free place online to collect training materials and videos around eXtreme Programming.
 I'm creating or curating a set of live workshops (think meetup.com) under the name of **XP Dojo**.

 Check it out at https://xpdojo.org.